stiofanEimeid/the-online-cookbook/README.md

 Finally, they may logout from this page.

+### About Section

+The About section found on the homepage directly beneath the wheel decoration provides a short introduction to the site and handy links to different sections of the site as well as a short description of each.

 ### Read

 Users may search or 'read' recipes contained in the database.
 They can define special criteria for their search using the filters provided, including meal origin (mexican, indian, italian, chinese etc), meal type (breakfast, lunch, dinner or snack), and diet type (vegetarian, vegan, dairy-free, gluten-free, nut-free and low in sugar).
 Clicking on each result's respective "Go to Recipe" button brings users to a dedicated recipe page.